 Bettina is happy to supervise students in any of her areas of research interest, and is currently supervising PhD students in the following areas:

 Bettina has just completed the project "Comprehension in the Common European Framework of Reference for Languages: Mapping perceptive abilities to proficiency levels" which was supported by a research grant from the British Academy.

-She is also advising start-up companies; at the moment she is particularly involved with Tribalingual.
+She is also advising start-up companies; at the moment she is particularly involved with Algodynamix.

-Beinhoff, B. (2008).
+Beinhoff, B., 2008.
 Looking for the 'real' native speaker: The perception of native and non-native English accents by non-native speakers of English.
-In: Waniek-Klimczak, E. (ed.).
-Issues of Accents in English.
-Cambridge: Cambridge Scholars Publishing, 120-139.
+In Waniek-Klimczak, E. (ed.), 2008.
+Issues of Accents in English (Cambridge: Cambridge Scholars Publishing), pp. 120-139.

 “How to make aliens talk?”.
 June 2015.
 Keynote lecture at the alumni event of the Boehringer-Ingelheim funds, Castle Gracht, Germany.

 “Attitudes towards accents”.
 December 2013.
 Keynote lecture at the Exhibition Lexicon-Leksikon on regional bilingualism, Leeuwarden, Netherlands.

 “Intelligibility and comprehensibility between foreign language speakers of English: Investigating proficiency levels” Paper presented at the EPIP6 conference (English Pronunciation Issues and Practice) in May 2019 in Skopje, North Macedonia.